dgraph-io/dgraph/wiki/content/_index.md

 **Welcome to the official Dgraph documentation.**

-Our Dgraph is an open source, scalable, distributed, highly available, fast, and native graph database, designed from ground up to be run in production.
+Our Dgraph is an open source, scalable, transactional, distributed, highly available, fast, and native graph database, designed from ground up to be run in production.

 ## Using Dgraph